InternetHealthReport/rpki-history/README.md

   "status": "Invalid",
   "reason": {
     "code": "moreSpecific",
-    "description": "Covering VRP with matching origin ASN found, but queried, prefix is more specific than maxLength attribute allows."
+    "description": "Covering VRP with matching origin ASN found, but queried prefix is more specific than maxLength attribute allows."
   }
 }
 ```